Vancouver Travel Guides

 1 day

 You're here for a connection or a quick visit.
-The goal is density and movement: one major activity, one neighborhood really experienced, one meal that sticks with you.
+The goal is density and movement: one major activity, one neighbourhood really experienced, one meal that sticks with you.
 Granville Island Market, the Seawall, Gastown—pick one and go deep rather than trying to see everything.
+The stopover itinerary chains Stanley Park, Granville Island, and Gastown into a single day that actually works.
 You'll have more memory of two hours somewhere really good than six hours of rushing.

 2 days